Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Introduction

 Although the need for reliable CIs for the GE is evident, accurately deriving such intervals presents significant challenges that arise from the resampling setting.
 On a theoretical level, the issue of deriving asymptotic guarantees across resampling procedures (\cite{Bayle,austern2020asymptotics}, e.g., provide results for $K$-fold CV) has not yet been solved.
 In fact, even for very specific settings, asymptotic results regarding the theoretical validity of variance estimators for the generalization error are sparse in the literature.
 Meanwhile, on a computational level, the cost of repeatedly refitting and evaluating a model, especially on large data sets, can quickly become a burden.

-\paragraph{Our Contribution} In this work, we give a detailed and unified overview of $13$ different existing model-agnostic methods for deriving CIs for the generalization error and compare their performance by conducting a comprehensive benchmark study across $4$ different supervised learning algorithms applied to $18$ different data generating processes (DGPs).
-Out of these, $17$ DGPs were specifically created for this benchmark study.
-In particular, we focus on the coverage frequency and width of the CI, as well as their computational cost and stability across models and data types.
+\paragraph{Our Contribution} In this work, we give a detailed and unified overview of $13$ different existing model-agnostic methods for deriving CIs for the generalization error and compare their performance by conducting a comprehensive benchmark study across $7$\footnote{3 are applied to only the top-performing methods of the earlier evaluation stage as the alternative would have been beyond our computational budget.} different supervised learning algorithms applied to $19$ different data generating processes (DGPs).
+Out of these, $18$ DGPs were specifically created for this benchmark study.
+In particular, we focus on the coverage frequency and width of the CIs, as well as their computational cost and stability across models and data types.
 As a result, we are able to identify a subset of well-performing methods with recommendations on when to use them.
-Furthermore, we provide an in-depth discussion of the theoretical foundations of and key challenges associated with constructing CIs for the generalization error.
+Furthermore, we provide an in-depth discussion of the theoretical foundations of and key challenges associated with constructing CIs for the GE.